oconnor663/jacko.io/posts/tree_hashing.md

 [^cv]: In the literature, interior/non-root hashes are often called "chaining
     values".

-1. Leaf hashes and parent hashes must never be the same.
+1. Leaf hashes and parent hashes must never use exactly the same input.
-2. Root hashes and non-root hashes must never be the same.
+2. Root hashes and non-root hashes must never use exactly the same input.

 One way to satisfy these rules is to prefix or suffix[^prefix_suffix] all our SHA-3 inputs.
 Here's a modified `tree_hash` that has collision